-Does your toddler fight sleeping in a big bed?
-Discover the top 7 items you need when your child resists the toddler bed transition.
-This is a sponsored post written by me on behalf of Regalo Inc. The opinions and text are all mine.
+Does your child fight sleeping in a big bed?
+Discover the top 7 items you need when she resists the toddler bed transition.

-Except that toddler bed transition isn’t always so smooth.
-We’re talking hours of patting and shushing.
-Multiple attempts to leave the room (and just as many times to walk them back).
+Except that this transition wasn’t always so smooth.
+We’re talking hours of patting and shushing and multiple attempts to leave the room (with just as many times to walk them back).

-Sometimes they weren’t just getting out of bed and playing quietly, either.
-They’d cry, clearly scared of their new sleeping arrangements.
+They weren’t just getting out of bed and playing quietly, either.
+They’d cry and feel scared of their new sleeping arrangements.
 Other times, they’d wake up in the middle of the night to realize they were no longer in their cribs, then refuse to even lie down in their beds.

 For many parents, the toddler bed transition is a difficult stage to get through.
-Maybe your child resists his new big boy bed so much that he ends up sleeping in your bed.
-You’re not sure whether he’s even ready, or if you switched him to a big bed too soon.
+Maybe your child resists her new big bed so much that she ends up sleeping in yours.
+You’re not sure whether she’s even ready, or if you switched her to a big bed too soon.

-You hear about other toddlers who love their big kid beds, but yours is the exact opposite: he hates it.
-In fact, he’s inconsolable for hours at the door, until he eventually falls asleep from sheer exhaustion.
+You hear about other toddlers who love their big kid beds, but yours is the exact opposite: she hates it.
+In fact, she’s inconsolable for hours at the door, until she eventually falls asleep from sheer exhaustion.

 Your heart can’t take much more.
-What can you do to make the toddler bed transition easier on your child?
+What can you do to make the toddler bed transition easier on her?

 7 items you need for a smooth toddler bed transition

 If you can relate, rest assured it’s not hopeless.
-And it’s not forever, either—your child will get the hang of his new toddler bed at some point.
+And it’s not forever, either—your child will get the hang of her new toddler bed at some point.

-Our goal is to make that process easier on your child, to help him adjust to this change in his life.
+Our goal is to make that process easier on her, to help her adjust to this change in her life.
 And one of the best ways to do that is by making sure you have the right items for a better toddler bed transition.

-If your child continues to resist his toddler bed, take a look at these must-have items that can help:
+If she continues to resist her toddler bed, take a look at these must-have items that can help: